-Leiomyosarcomas of the inferior vena cava are slow-growing malignancies 1.
+Leiomyosarcomas of the IVC are slow-growing malignancies 1.

 As with other leiomyosarcomas, the histologic origin is smooth muscle cells.
 These are present in the vessel wall.

-The tumors may be classified by the segment of inferior vena cava they involve, which carries implications for surgical planning and prognostication 1,5:
+The tumors may be classified by the segment of IVC they involve, which carries implications for surgical planning and prognostication 1,5:

 The tumor may be intraluminal, extraluminal, or both 3-5,8.
 The presence of a tumor limited to and expanding the inferior vena cava is most likely an inferior vena cava leiomyosarcoma 1.

-After identifying a retroperitoneal mass that contacts the inferior vena cava, CT features may help distinguish the origin 4:
+After identifying a retroperitoneal mass that contacts the IVC, CT features may help distinguish the origin 4:

-- in inferior vena cava leiomyosarcomas, the inferior vena cava wall is usually imperceptible at the point of maximal contact with the mass
+in IVC leiomyosarcomas, the IVC wall is usually imperceptible at the point of maximal contact with the mass

-- in other retroperitoneal tumors, the inferior vena cava is usually compressed at the perimeter of the mass (negative embedded organ sign)
+in other retroperitoneal tumors, the IVC is usually compressed at the perimeter of the mass (negative embedded organ sign)

-On contrast-enhanced CT, if the tumor has an intraluminal component, it appears as a heterogeneously enhancing filling defect in the inferior vena cava 5.
+On contrast-enhanced CT, if the tumor has an intraluminal component, it appears as a heterogeneously enhancing filling defect in the IVC 5.